 - up to 50% towards other reasonable adjustments

-The total grant available is capped at a maximum of £7,500 per applicant and will cover businesses in all sectors with physical premises.
+The total grant available is capped at a maximum of £7,500 per applicant and is available to eligible businesses in all sectors with customer facing premises and/or services.
 Find out more here.

 - Must have a permanent establishment / place of business in the Island

 - Must be an eligible business under the Regulations (see sections 1 and 2 of the main FAS guidelines)

 - Must be up to date with all tax (including VAT) and National Insurance obligations including returns and payments

 The following criteria is considered when an application is assessed:

 - How the project will improve access to the premises for disabled people